|

 Schroeter, Henry Winter, Herman Schieferdecker, John Kohler, John Cill,

 and Peter Miller.
+By 1917 the

 first piece of fire fighting equipment was obtained, a two wheeled, soda